Vascular myelopathy (VM) refers to spinal cord injury (SCI) secondary to ischemia or hemorrhagic compression of the spinal cord.

 Supplemental assessment tools

-With hemorrhagic etiology, lumbar puncture can reveal gross blood, increased opening pressure, and increased protein within the cerebrospinal fluid.
+With hemorrhagic etiology, lumbar puncture can reveal gross blood, increased opening pressure, and increased protein within the cerebrospinal fluid (CSF)

 Early predictions of outcomes

-- With ischemic myelopathy, more complete motor/sensory less (American Injury Association A or B grades), extensive ischemic MRI changes, loss of bladder function or proprioception loss are associated with a worse prognosis for functional improvement.
+- With ischemic myelopathy, more complete motor/sensory deficits (ASIA Impairment Scale A or B), extensive ischemic MRI changes, loss of bladder function or proprioception loss are associated with a worse prognosis for functional improvement.